BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 1. Plugins must not waste hardware resources.
     - e.g., repeated webpack searching without caching, storing unnecessary data in memory.
     - This includes but is not limited to:
-       - Unthrottled/undebounced event listeners (scroll, resize, keydown, message).
+       - Excessive event listeners (scroll, resize, keydown, message)
-       - Re-running expensive computations.
+       - Re-running expensive computations
-       - Polling for state changes instead of using Flux/event-based subscriptions.
+       - Polling for state changes instead of using Flux/event-based subscriptions
        - `MutationObserver`
        - `setInterval`